BCDA-APS/gemviz/README.md

 We'd like to thank the [GEM fellow program](https://www.gemfellowship.org/) for sponsoring an intern fellowship for the development of this software at the Advanced Photon Source.

+This product includes software produced by UChicago Argonne, LLC under Contract No. DE-AC02-06CH11357 with the Department of Energy.